 And, though there are many manufacturers of compressors world-wide, all are focused on selling their own products, which may impart a certain bias to the information that’s available from them about their compressor-sizing, you think?

 Have you determined what you’ll be using compressed air for?
 In order to correctly size your compressor, you really must do some homework towards figuring out the volume of compressed air you will require for your specific tools or amount of tools.

-Is Compressed Air Use Quantity A Total Or Periodic Demand?
+Is Compressed Air Use Quantity a Continuous or Intermittent Demand?

-If it is necessary in your plans to run all of those compressed air using appliances at the same time, and for long periods of time, then you are going to require a much bigger compressor than if they are used intermittently and sporadically.
+If it is necessary in your plans to run all of those compressed air using appliances at the same time, and for long periods of time, “continuously” so to speak, then you are going to require a much bigger compressor than if they are used intermittently and sporadically.

-If your compressor is for continuous air use then start making a list of everything in your plant that uses air, and leave a space beside each to note the expected CFM demand for each.
+If your compressor is for continuous air use then start making a list of everything in your plant, workshop or home that uses air, and leave a space beside each to note the expected CFM demand for each.
 Better yet, use a spreadsheet so that the air consumption numbers can be set up to give you a running total of the air you’ll need.

 Know that compressed air consumption of tools varies depending on the size of the air tool, it’s speed, and the efficiency of that air tool.
 You need to get the specific compressed air demand for that air tool from the manual or the manufacturer of the tool for accurate assessment of the overall compressed air demands of your shop.